rushill2/IntegratedLibrarySystem/README.md

 Integrated Library System with secure login, 2FA, search, issue, return functions Ideal use case is on the Staff side of a Library DBMS

-## Version History

-#### 1.0.0:
-- Initial Commit, basic search functions working

-#### 1.0.1:
-- Added login with email ID and password instead of member id

-#### 1.0.2:
-- Stored password as hash, created staff home page

-#### 1.1.0:
-- Completed Member side (except for magazines and journals (low priority)
-- Set up input validation for account creation (edge case - empty fields - defaults to date issue)

-#### 1.2.0:
-- Fixed state transition issues
-- Added SMTP client for book reminder emails

-#### 1.3.0:
-- Added 2FA for member account create and login
-- Changed all UI widgets to grid layout, earlier used tk.__widget__.pack()

-#### 1.3.1
-- Refactor
-- Check for if email already in use
-- 2FA for Staff login added

-#### 1.3.2
-- Fixed details regression
-- Validation Class added

-#### 1.3.3
-- insertBook added with input validation

-#### 1.4.0
-- Logged in and out states reflect pages ie no return to login page until log out

-#### 1.5.0
-- Fixed buggy state transition.
-Added SSH tunneling
-- Password protected via RSA encryption in compiled file.
-Not visible to user at all

 # Instructions
 ### To Run
 -  just run main.py!